 - Turn on Saute and pre-heat the Instant pot.
 Add oil, cumin seeds and wait for them to sizzle.
 Now add chopped onion, minced ginger and garlic.
 Saute for 3 minutes until the onions begin to soften.

-- Add chopped tomato followed by salt, turmeric, red chili powder, garam masala, coriander and cumin powder.
+- Add chopped tomato followed by salt, turmeric, red chili powder, garam masala, coriander, and cumin powder.
 Add a few tablespoons of water and stir everything.
 Cook for 2 minutes, until tomatoes break down.
 Using the back of your ladle, mash the tomatoes gently.

 - Once cook time is done, wait for the pressure to release naturally for at least 10 minutes, followed by a manual release.
 If not in a rush, let it release naturally all the way.
 Open the lid when the pin drops.

 - Check for seasoning.
-Using the back of your ladle, mash a few peas against the sides of the pot.
+Using the back of your ladle, mash a few beans against the sides of the pot.
 This makes the curry creamy.
 To thicken more, simmer for a few minutes.
 Garnish with cilantro and serve with rice or roti!
 Optionally, lightly squeeze in lime or lemon to your liking.

 Notes